smithy-lang/smithy/docs/source/spec/core.rst

 :dfn:`Instance operations` are formed when all of the identifiers of a resource are bound to the input structure of an operation or when a resource has no identifiers.
-The :ref:`read <read-lifecycle>` , :ref:`update <update-lifecycle>`, and :ref:`delete <delete-lifecycle>` lifecycle operations are examples of instance operations.
-An operation bound to a resource MUST form a valid instance operation if it is not marked with the :ref:`collection-trait`.
+The :ref:`put <put-lifecycle>`, :ref:`read <read-lifecycle>`, :ref:`update <update-lifecycle>`, and :ref:`delete <delete-lifecycle>` lifecycle operations are examples of instance operations.
+An operation bound to a resource using `operations` MUST form a valid instance operation.

 .. _collection-operations:

 :dfn:`Collection operations` are used when an operation is meant to operate on a collection of resources rather than a specific resource.
-Collection operations are formed when an operation bound to a resource is marked with the ``collectionTrait`` and one or more of the child identifiers of a resource are not bound to the input structure of an operation.
-The :ref:`list <list-lifecycle>` lifecycle operation is an example of a collection operation.
+Collection operations are formed when an operation is bound to a resource with `collectionOperations`, or when bound to the :ref:`list <list-lifecycle>` or :ref:`create <create-lifecycle>` lifecycle operations.

 .. _implicit-identifier-bindings: